dhax/go-base/README.md

 ### Local

-- Create a postgres database and set environment variables for your database accordingly if not using below defaults
+- Create a postgres database and adjust environment variables in dev.env
 - Run the application to see available commands: `go run main.go`
 - Run all migrations from database/migrate folder: `go run main.go migrate`
 - Run the application with command _serve_: `go run main.go serve`